melles1991/melles1991.github.io/_posts/blog/2021-05-19-Android-12-Revealed.md

 ---
 layout: post
-title: Android 12 Revealed: The Biggest Design Change In Years!
+title: Android 12 Revealed.
+The Biggest Design Change In Years!
 category: blog
 excerpt: The first public beta version for installation has become available, smartphones from 11 manufacturers are supported
 author: Dmytro Galitsky (melles1991)